This is part 1 of 3 about merch.

 The purpose of developing a brand, within the context of merch, is to attract those who are more likely to resonate with you as an artist by sending out the right signals.
 It helps your audience feel a deeper emotional connection to you.
 Humans are social animals that are naturally tribalistic so leveraging your brand through merch is a great way to make things that sell.

 For some artists, this is not as easy to figure out.
 However, not all merch has to exactly be on brand all the time.
-There are different approaches to merch, discussed next.
-However, for independent artists thinking about merch for the first time, I think this can be a good starting point.
+There are different approaches, discussed next.
+However, for independent artists thinking about merch for the first time, this can be a good starting point.

 How should you go about merch design?